steve4744/TNTRun/README.md

-    WorldEdit 7.2.6 (optional, internal commands setP1 and setP2 can be used to set arena bounds) Vault 1.7.2 (optional, required to use economy) HeadsPlus 6.10.9 (optional, allow players to buy and run around wearing different heads) mcMMO 2.1.200 (optional, will allow players in same mcMMO party to PVP in arena) PlaceholderAPI 2.10.9 (optional, needed to use placeholders)
+    WorldEdit 7.2.6 (optional, internal commands setP1 and setP2 can be used to set arena bounds) Vault 1.7.2 (optional, required to use economy) HeadsPlus 6.11.10 (optional, allow players to buy and run around wearing different heads) mcMMO 2.1.200 (optional, will allow players in same mcMMO party to PVP in arena) PlaceholderAPI 2.10.10 (optional, needed to use placeholders)

 Although not required to compile the plugin, the following plugins (or similar) are required to create Holographic Leaderboards for TNTRun_reloaded.

     HolographicDisplays (optional, an example plugin needed to create holograms) HolographicExtension (optional, needed with HolographicDisplays to create holograms using placeholders.
 Also requires ProtolcolLib)

+If you are interested in recording the amount of time players spend playing TNTRun_reloaded, with the option to reward players in-game for surviving a set amount of time (includes its own leaderboards and placeholders):

+    TNTRunTimedRewards (optional add-on for recording time played in arena, and rewarding survival time)

 FAWE is also supported, and can be used in place of the WorldEdit on 1.13+ servers.